i-am-bee/acp-mcp/README.md

 ```

 > [!NOTE]
-> Replace `http://localhost:8000` with your actual ACP server URL if different in steps 2 & 3.
+> Replace `http://localhost:8000` with your ACP server URL if different.

 **3. Connect via Claude Desktop**

 To connect via Claude Desktop, follow these steps:
-1. Open the Claude menu on your computer and navigate to Settings (note: this is separate from the Claude account settings).
+1. Open the Claude menu on your computer and navigate to Settings (note: this is separate from the in-app Claude account settings).
-2. In the Settings pane, click on Developer and then select Edit Config.
+2. Navigate to Developer > Edit Config
-3. This will create a configuration file at the following locations:
+3. The config file will be created here:
   - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
   - Windows: `%APPDATA%\Claude\claude_desktop_config.json`
-4. Open the configuration file in a text editor and replace its contents with the following:
+4. Edit the file with the following:

 ```json
 {